 These are all genuine fears that are okay to have, however, they are NOT okay to hold onto.
 See, some of these fears are LIES.

 If you start a business, yes, someone might try and do the same.
 However, in the end, they aren’t YOU so they can’t do what you can do.
 Also, I actually would be more worried if there wasn’t anyone trying to copy me because this means that my idea might not be as great as I thought it was.
 See, when someone copies us, it’s the biggest compliment and since we have no control over this we just need to look at it like, great someone thinks I am awesome!
 Make it a positive.

 Worried you might not make it once you launch?
 Well, the truth is that is a probability because most businesses don’t make it.
 But before you jump to any conclusions and assume that I’m bursting your bubble, I want you to know that not trying is worse than failing.
 I repeat NOT trying is WORSE than failing.

 Failure will teach you and train you and make you better for the next launch.
 It also allows you to have different perspectives on just how to do business.

 I have failed several times and I am thankful I did!
 Because of those not so great ideas, I was able to take my last few ideas and turn them into profitable businesses.

 If you’re worried that people won’t accept you, then here is a news flash…they won’t.
 I’ve been rejected so much it’s like no biggie now!
 Ha!
 Who would’ve thought rejection could be so easy?

 What rejection does is redirect you.

-And when you’re redirected you usually turn right into the space you were meant to be in the first place.
-Your aim gets better, your target market become clearer, and you turn around and say, “Thank you Jesus for that rejection because now I got this!”
+And when you’re redirected, you usually turn right into the space you were meant to be in the first place.
+Your aim gets better, your target market becomes clearer, and you turn around and say, “Thank you, Jesus, for that rejection because now I’ve got this!”